Posterior Continuation with Noise-Conditioned Frequency Exposure for Diffusion Inverse Problems: Methods

-Eq.~\eqref{eq:fg_loss} defines a noise-dependent weighted least-squares objective that interpolates between a band-limited constraint and full-band measurement consistency.
-Early in the trajectory, \(\lambda_k\) is large and \(\omega_k\) is small, so the likelihood emphasizes the reliably identifiable low-frequency content and downweights poorly identifiable high-frequency components.
-As \(k\) progresses and \(\sigma_k\) decreases, \(\omega_k\) expands and \(\lambda_k\) decays, so the objective smoothly transitions to full-band consistency.
-As shown in Theorem~\ref{thm:wiener} and Theorem~\ref{thm:nonident}, this design enables a staged enforcement strategy that stabilizes early updates while retaining the ability to recover fine details at low noise levels.
+Eq.~\eqref{eq:fg_loss} defines a noise-dependent likelihood that interpolates between band-limited and full-band measurement consistency.
+Early in the trajectory, a positive \(\lambda_i\) and a small \(\omega_i\) attenuate unexposed high-frequency residuals.
+As \(\sigma_i\) decreases, \(\omega_i\) expands and \(\lambda_i\) decays, recovering full-band consistency near the terminal stage.
+Corollary~\ref{cor:mixed_gradient_error} shows that this mixed objective directly attenuates the likelihood-gradient mismatch: outside the exposed passband, the score-induced error contribution is weighted by $1-\lambda_i$.
+This provides a posterior-level justification for using noise-conditioned frequency exposure rather than full-band guidance throughout sampling.

-We then formulate an intermediate posterior density whose log-gradient will be used to refine the estimated \(\boldsymbol{\hat{x}}_{0,k}\) from the PF-ODE at noise level \(\sigma_k\).
-Specifically, using the frequency-guided measurement objective \(\mathcal{L}_k(\cdot\,;\,\boldsymbol{y})\) in Eq.~\eqref{eq:fg_loss}, we define the intermediate target distribution
+We then formulate an intermediate posterior density whose log-gradient will be used to refine the estimated \(\hat{\boldsymbol{x}}_{0,i}\) from the PF-ODE at noise level \(\sigma_i\).
+Specifically, using the frequency-guided measurement objective \(\mathcal{L}_i(\cdot\,;\,\boldsymbol{y})\) in Eq.~\eqref{eq:fg_loss}, we define the intermediate target distribution that combines measurement consistency with a Gaussian anchor centered at \(\hat{\boldsymbol{x}}_{0,i}\)

-where \(\tau_k>0\) is a temperature coefficient controlling the strength of the measurement term.
-To improve robustness under nonconvex energy landscapes, we employ Langevin dynamics \cite{lgvd} and perform $T$ refinement steps (indexed by \(\ell\)) at each outer step \(k\).
-Starting from \(\boldsymbol{x}_{0,k}^{(0)}=\boldsymbol{\hat{x}}_{0,k}\), the updating rule of the estimated $\boldsymbol{\hat{x}_0}$ from a few-step Euler ODE solvers is written as
+where \(\beta_i>0\) is a temperature coefficient controlling the strength of the measurement term.
+To maintain stochastic exploration under the intermediate posterior, we employ Langevin dynamics \cite{lgvd} and perform $T$ refinement steps (indexed by \(\ell\)) at each outer step \(i\).
+Starting from \(\boldsymbol{x}_{0,i}^{(0)}=\boldsymbol{\hat{x}}_{0,i}\), the Langevin refinement update is written as